QM 6.2.3

 • If the command needs arguments, you can specify them in the Arguments box.
 The button allows you to choose the pre-defined argument (currently the model file name or the model file path).

 • Typically, you want your command to start in a specific working directory.
 For example, the make command needs to start in the directory where the Makefile is located.
 To specify the initial working directory, type it in manually in the Initial Directory box, or you can press the button to open the standard folder-search dialog box.
 You can also specify the Initial Directory to be a relative path (starting with ".") with respect to the model file location.
-NOTE: The initial directory is not where the tool is located.
-The initial directory is the working directory in which the tool starts operating.

 • Check the Generate code before launching box if you want QM to generate the code before running your external tool.